 Section 3.
 Regular meetings will be held one time per month in July and August and at least one other time during the year.

 Section 4.
 Notice of each annual or special meeting shall be given by the president in writing, delivered or mailed, not less than ten (10) nor more than (30) days before the meeting, excluding the day of the meeting, or by publication.
+Mail delivery can be made via electronic mail.

 Article IV (Voting)

 Section 1.
-Each member shall be entitled to one vote.
-Mail voting may be used.
+Each property member shall be entitled to one property vote.
+Mail, email, or other electronic voting services may be used.

 Section 2.
-The exact text of the proposed amendment or amendments to the article of incorporation or by-laws shall be submitted to the members by ballot in a form prescribed by the board of directors.
-If there is a division among the board of directors on support for or against any proposed amendment or amendments to the articles of incorporation or by-laws then each position shall be set forth in not more than six hundred (600) words and mailed to the regular members along with the notice and ballot.
-A notice shall accompany said ballot which shall state that the entire vote on the amendment or amendments shall be by mail vote.
-Said notices shall be given in writing, delivered or mailed, not less than ten (10) days, nor more than thirty (30) days before the date of the vote upon the amendment or amendments.
-Opposite the text of such proposed amendment or amendments there shall be space where such member may indicate their affirmative or negative vote.
+The exact text of the proposed amendment or amendments to the article of incorporation or by-laws shall be submitted to the members by ballot.
+If there is a division among the officers or board of directors on support for or against any proposed amendment or amendments to the articles of incorporation or by-laws then each position shall be set forth in not more than six hundred (600) words and sent to the regular members along with the notice and ballot.
+A notice shall accompany said ballot, delivered not less than ten (10) days, nor more than thirty (30) days before the date of the vote upon the amendment or amendments.
+There shall be space where such member may indicate their affirmative or negative vote.
 Such ballot, when marked in the affirmative or negative, shall be signed by the regular member and when received shall be accepted and counted as the vote of such member.
 The affirmative vote of a majority of those voting shall be effective to adopt the proposed amendment or amendments.

 Section 3.
 The president, with the approval of the board, shall appoint a nominating committee composed of five (5) members at least sixty (60) days prior to any election at which time any directors term expires.
 At least thirty (30) days before said election, the nominating committee shall make known to the members its nominations.